linzinha/KoLmafia-updater/README.md

 # KoLmafia-updater

+## Requirements
+requests~=2.31.0
+beautifulsoup4~=4.12.2

+### Python version
+Due to the use of switch case handling, this script **requires** at least Python 3.10 or later and was written on version 3.11.3

+### OS
+While the goal is to be OS Agnostic, I've only tested so far on Windows 10 so cannot confirm full compatibility with Linux/Unix systems.
+Testing is appreciated!

 ## Setting the destination folder
 When you first run the script, you will need to point it to Mafia's location with option 1 on the main menu.
 The default path is your user's home folder, and all entries will be RELATIVE paths to that home folder, like so: